Esther U. Muinjangue

 Title of her presentation: La Deconstrucción de la Reconceptualización del Trabajo Social || The deconstruction of social reconstruction

 Dr. Kirchner is the Governor of the Argentinian province of Santa Cruz and internationally known and respected for her role in creating social change as a policy maker and government leader.

 Dr. Kirchner was formerly the Minister of Social Development for Argentina (2003–2005, 2006-15) where her achievements included working with the Argentine Federation of Professional Associations of Social Service to pass the Federal Law of Social Work in Argentina, Law (No. 27.072.)

-The title of his presentation is Supporting Scotland’s young people to grow up feeling loved, safe and respected – The Promise
+Title of his presentation Supporting Scotland’s young people to grow up feeling loved, safe and respected – The Promise

 John Swinney was appointed Deputy First Minister and Cabinet Secretary for Education and Skills for the Scottish government in May 2016.
 Born in 1964, he joined the Scottish National Party in 1979 and went on to graduate from Edinburgh University with an MA (Hons) in Politics.
 He has worked for the Scottish Coal Project, Development Options and Scottish Amicable.